akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 Checking the `data quality insights` panel in the product edit form allows you to quickly see which attributes need to be filled in to improve your data quality grade for enrichment.

 ::: tips
-From the `data quality insights` panel, by clicking on the "Display all missing attributes", you can easily access a product edit form filtered on all the attributes that need to be filled.
+From the `data quality insights` panel, by clicking on the "Display all missing attributes", you can easily access a product edit form filtered on all the attributes that need to be filled in.
 :::

 # How is consistency calculated?